Bakkavör: History

+Strike in Spalding, Lincolnshire

-On 27 September 2024, more than 400 staff at the Bakkavor factory in Spalding, Lincolnshire went on a strike in a dispute over pay.
-Bakkavor said it had offered 7.8% pay rises to its lowest paid workers and 6.4% to other staff.
-It said about 35% of the workforce was on strike, with the remaining 800 continuing to work at the site as normal, In November 2024, the Financial Times reported that the strike action was causing shortages of taramasalata in UK supermarkets, and The Grocer reported that some chilled soups were out of stock.
+On 27 September 2024, more than 400 staff at the Bakkavör factory in Spalding, Lincolnshire, went on a strike in a dispute over pay; Bakkavör said it had offered 7.8% pay rises to its lowest-paid workers and 6.4% to other staff.
+It said about 35% of the workforce was on strike, with the remaining 800 continuing to work at the site as normal.

-In April 2025, Greencore agreed to acquire the company for £1.2 billion with the deal subject to shareholder and regulatory approval.
+In November, the Financial Times reported that the strike action was causing shortages of taramasalata in UK supermarkets, and The Grocer reported that some chilled soups were out of stock.

 Operations

-The company produces a range of meals, salads, desserts, dips, sauces, sandwiches and pizza and bread products.
-Bakkavor produces over 3,200 product categories to over 900 supplies in the UK, United States and China.
+The company produced a range of meals, salads, desserts, dips, sauces, sandwiches and pizza and bread products.
+Bakkavör produced over 3,500 product categories to suppliers in the UK, United States and China.

-Bakkavor operates 23 factories in the UK, 9 in the United States and 5 in China.